caioariede/swfk-ptbr/README.markdown

 Building from Source
 ====================

-To build, you'll need latex, and dvipdf
+To build, you'll need latex, and dvipdf.

+Run the following command to build:

+    python setup.py build

+On MacOSX, you can use [BasicTeX](http://www.tug.org/mactex/morepackages.html), but you must execute the following commands *before* building the source.

+    sudo tlmgr update --self
+    sudo tlmgr install textpos wrapfig